ibm-cloud-architecture/refarch-kc-streams/python/bluewater/README.md

 Processes tuples arriving via MessageHub

-## MonitorRun.py
-Submits the reefer jobs

 ### reeferMon.py
 Submit a job to the build server if it finishes successfully the job is submitted to Streaming Analatics Streaming3Turbine.
 Messages come in bluewaterShip & bluewaterContainer - when a notification needs to happen it goes out bluewaterProblem.

-Use ReeferMonRun.sh to run from the command line.
+Use scripts/submitMonitor.sh to run from the command line.

-##

 ### reeferRange.py
-Based upon threashold file values are filtered an averaged.
+Based upon threshold file values are filtered an averaged.

 ## TestMonitory.py
 Will drive the tests when I work out issues with the test harness.